Skip to main content

 • Have an eligibility greater than or equal to $1,000

-Institutional Work-Study is offered based on need and is available to undergraduate students, including AB540 students who are eligible to work.
-For AB540 students who are also undocumented, need is determined by the California Dream Act Application (CADAA).
-Work-Study allows a student to earn financial aid through employment.
-Instead of a financial aid payment, the student's Work-Study aid is paid in the form of a payroll check for time/hours worked.
+Institutional work-study is offered based on need and is available to undergraduate students, including AB540 students who are eligible to work.
+For AB540 students who are also undocumented, need is determined by the California Dream Act Application, the CADAA.
+Work-study allows a student to earn financial aid through employment.
+Instead of a financial aid payment, the student's work-study aid is paid in the form of a payroll check for time/hours worked.
 All job listings are available online at Handshake.

-Work-Study funds will be awarded on a first-come, first-served basis.
-Because funding is limited, not all students with need receive a Work-Study offer.
+Work-study funds will be awarded on a first-come, first-served basis.
+Because funding is limited, not all students with need receive a work-study offer.
 Eligible students can obtain a Work-Study Eligibility Certificate (with a 30-day expiration date) through MyAwards.
-Work-Study Eligibility Certificates will become available in mid-June.
+Work-Study Eligibility Certificates will become available July 1.

 Eligibility